changodb/itg-frontend/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br />
-You will also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.<br />
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`

-Builds the app for production to the `build` folder.<br />
-It correctly bundles React in production mode and optimizes the build for the best performance.

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ## Learn More